bituq/RProxy/README.md

-# Roblox Proxy
+# RProxy

-Roblox Proxy is a Bun application designed to act as a proxy for Roblox API requests.
+RProxy is a Bun application designed to act as a proxy for Roblox API requests.
 It is deployed on Heroku and provides a secure and efficient way to interact with Roblox's API.

 ## Features